Max-Prokofiev-leasoft/Drupal-Monorepo/ems/bank_func/README.md

-# BANKNAME plugin for Drupal 9/10 and Commerce 2.x
+# EMS plugin for Drupal 9/10 and Commerce 2.x

 ## About
-This is the BANKNAME plugin.
+This is the EMS plugin.

-BANKNAME helps entrepreneurs with the best, smartest and most efficient payment systems.
+EMS helps entrepreneurs with the best, smartest and most efficient payment systems.
 Both in your physical store and online in your webshop.
 With a wide range of payment methods you can serve every customer.

-Why BANKNAME?
+Why EMS?

-Via the BANKNAME website you can create a free test account online 24/7 and try out the online payment solution.
-BANKNAME's online solution also offers the option of sending payment links and accepting QR payments.
+Via the EMS website you can create a free test account online 24/7 and try out the online payment solution.
+EMS's online solution also offers the option of sending payment links and accepting QR payments.

 The ideal online payment page for your webshop: